barrykooij/related-posts-for-wp/readme.txt

 5. Related posts are automatically added below your posts!

 == Changelog ==

+= 1.6.2: September 17, 2014 =
+* Fixed a WSOD caused by wp_created_nonce being called before init hook.
+* Changed the way the plugin is bootstrapped.

 = 1.6.1: September 13, 2014 =
 * Fixed a bug that caused the manual post link table to be empty.